Taiwan leader meets US Speaker despite China warnings

 Supporters waving Taiwanese flags and pro-Taiwan and Hong Kong banners chanted “Jiayou Taiwan” – the equivalent of “Go Taiwan” – outside the Reagan Library.
 A small plane flew overhead towing a pro-Beijing banner saying “One China!
 Taiwan is part of China!”

-China repeatedly warned against the meeting between McCarthy and Tsai, who is on her first US stopover since 2019, although some analysts expect its reaction to be more moderate than that to Pelosi’s Taipei visit.
+China repeatedly warned against the meeting between Mr McCarthy and Ms Tsai, who was on her first US stopover since 2019, although some analysts expected its reaction to be more moderate than that to Pelosi’s Taipei visit.

 – AAP